August 29, 2019

 Don’t build a business because you want freedom.
 Build a business because you want to run a business.source

 There’s nothing wrong with growing a large business.
 Many do it exceedingly well and I applaud them.
 If your goal is to run a business, go for it!
+Michael Hyatt is a great resource.

 But I’ve watched many people turn to online business for freedom.
 They might not use the same words, but they’re actually looking for a minimalist approach.
 The problem is, online business advice usually follows the “traditional” model.
 For a beginner, it’s hard to tell the difference.